benmvp/slides/2020/reactglobal/perfect-lib.md

 NOTES:
 - After the code is written, the PR is created, passes CI & merged
-  * We need to get the code out ASAP to npm registry
+  * We need to get the code out ASAP to the npm registry
 - First step is ensuring we're generating the correct formats that can be consumed
   * These days for modern JS you need ESM (tree-shaking) & CJS (standard Node)
   * **ONE**: `"main"` field for CJS
   * **TWO**: `"module"`, `"jsnext:main"` & `"sideEffects"` fields for ESM
   * **THREE**: `"types"` for TypeScript definition types (from Part 2)
   * **FOUR**: `"files"` tells which files to include in package (instead of using `.npmignore`)
-- **FIVE**: So we use `babel` for transpiling TypeScript to vanilla JS
+- **FIVE**: W use `babel` for transpiling TypeScript to vanilla JS
-  * With TypeScript plugin
+  * There's a Babel plugin for TS that allows us to transpile TS
   * I don't use Webpack or Rollup because they are better suited for creating bundles
 - **SIX**: Use `tsc` for generating TypeScript definition files
 - **SEVEN**: Wrap it all up in a nice `"build"` script